xmuyulab/COVID-19_FDA_App-a-thon/README.md

 ### Visualization
 A user can interact with the TCR Map tool via two control modules, i.e., the Sample Selector and the Color Legend.

-The Sample Selector is used to select TCR from an individal sample or from a group of samples for visualization.
+The Sample Selector is used to select TCR from an individual  sample or from a group of samples for visualization.
 More specifically, a user can select TCRs from people of different conditions or age groups to be visualized on the TCR Map.
 Alternatively, a user can also select TCRs from a list of individual people from a drop-down list.
 Sample selection based on other clinical attribute (e.g. severity of disease) is currently under development as well.

-For the Color Legend, a user can select several density distribution functions estimated from locational distribution of TCRs from different groups (COVID-19, CMV, and healty) as color legend to annotate the TCRs display on the TCR Map, which reveals the density of TCRs from different groups in the surroundings of the displayed TCRs.
+For the Color Legend, a user can select several density distribution functions estimated from locational distribution of TCRs from different groups (COVID-19, CMV, and healthy) as color legend to annotate the TCRs display on the TCR Map, which reveals the density of TCRs from different groups in the surroundings of the displayed TCRs.
 Furthermore, a user can also select the difference between two different probability distribution densities to discover potential enrichment of TCRs related to certain disease in certain locations on the TCR Map.

 ## References